Sequential simulation-based inference for extreme mass ratio inspirals: LISA response and noise

 \section{LISA response and noise}

-LISA will consist of three satellites in heliocentric orbits, forming an equilateral triangular constellation with arm lengths of approximately $2.5\times10^6\,{\rm km}$~\cite{LISA:2024hlh}.
+LISA will consist of three satellites in heliocentric orbits, forming a nearly equilateral triangular constellation with arm lengths of approximately $2.5\times10^6\,{\rm km}$~\cite{LISA:2024hlh}.
 Each spacecraft will exchange laser beams with the other two, and measuring light propagation times in both directions results in six interferometric links.
 Incoming gravitational waves induce perturbations in these light-travel times, which can be extracted via time-delay interferometry (TDI), a technique that cancels otherwise overwhelming laser phase noise by constructing specific linear combinations of the delayed signals \cite{Tinto:2004wu,1999ApJ...527..814A,Tinto:2018kij,Tinto:2003vj,Muratore:2022nbh}.

 The Michelson variables, $X, Y, Z$ have correlated noise properties, whereas linear combinations of these, the so-called $A, E$ and $T$ channels, are orthogonal and uncorrelated in the approximation that the arm lengths are fixed and equal.
 In reality, both the ``breathing'' motion of the constellation, as well as orbital adjustments to combat drift, break this orthogonality.
 For simplicity and computational efficiency, we do not use the $T$ channel in our analysis, as it suppresses gravitational-wave power with respect to the other two, although see e.g. Ref.~\cite{Hartwig:2023pft} for more details.
-We feed our simulated time-domain signals into the \texttt{fastlisaresponse}~\cite{Katz:2022yqe} code, which is GPU-accelerated, to compute the projection onto the $A$ and $E$ TDI variables, making use of the European Space Agency's simulations of LISA orbits \cite{2021JAnSc..68..402M}.
+We feed our simulated time-domain signals into the \texttt{fastlisaresponse}~\cite{Katz:2022yqe} code, which is GPU-accelerated, to compute the projection onto the $A$ and $E$ TDI variables.
+We use first generation TDI variables, whilst making use of the European Space Agency's simulations of LISA orbits \cite{2021JAnSc..68..402M} to project the signals onto the LISA arms.
+In this ``hybrid'' set-up \cite{Katz:2022yqe}, the $A$ and $E$ channels are not orthogonal.
+This set-up is expected to induce biases of order $0.1\%$ on sky localisation parameters with respect to second-generation TDI variables for galactic binaries \cite{Katz:2022yqe}, and we note that it will not be sufficient to suppress laser noise down to the required level.
+We will implement second-generation TDI variables in future work now that compatible power spectral densities (PSDs) are more readily available.